pfizer-opensource/zippeR/cran-comments.md

 ## Release summary
 This version of `zippeR` is a new submission to CRAN.
-It is a resubmission following guidance from Uwe Ligges.
+It is a resubmission following guidance from Konstanze Lauseker.
 The package has been updated to address the following issues:

-* The hyperlink in the README was a relative link to the Contributor Code of Conduct that triggered an invalid URL flag.
-This has been updated to an absolute link and the accompanying text has been updated with additional details as well.
+* The function `hud_key()` has been removed from the package - it was not used in the package and was flagged for writing by default.
+* Code in `inst/extdata` was moved to a different subdirectory of `inst/` and excluded from upload via `.Rbuildignore`.
+These scripts were flagged for writing to the user's home directory by default and modifying the `.GlobalEnv`.

 ## Test environments
 * local macOS install: R 4.4.0